sympto-health/slate-rte/README.md

 ### Installation
 Run `npm install slate-rte` or `yarn add slate-rte` to add the SlateJS Rich Text Editor into your project.

+Additionally, this project requires the installation of react-bootstrap.

 ### Usage
 Here's an example of basic usage: